jcabaiz/Car-insurance-claims-analysis/README.md

 2.  **Audit the Standard Coverage Underwriting:** Standard coverage is seeing an absolute peak of **143 claims**.
 We should review our underwriting guidelines and pricing model for this specific tier to ensure its premium yields adequately offset the high frequency of risk.
 3.  **Smooth Age-Bracket Premium Curves:** Address the age premium volatility curve.
 Standardizing the mathematical models for extreme age groups (under 25 and over 60) will create more predictable revenue pipelines and improve pricing competitiveness among safe senior drivers.

+---

+---

+## 🏁 Conclusion
+This portfolio analysis underscores a critical operational reality: profitability in car insurance is driven less by macroeconomic shifts and more by precision underwriting and demographic risk management.
+By isolating key metrics across 2,002 policyholders, this real-world analysis exposes an adverse selection problem within our product line.

+The data challenges two common industry assumptions:
+1. **Risk is not highest where premiums are highest:** While Comprehensive plans attract our top-paying premiums (with accounts like `POL-00467` generating over $5,200 monthly), the mid-tier **Standard Coverage** is our true volatility leak, generating a portfolio-peak of **143 claim events**.
+2. **Environmental risks are secondary to behavioral risks:** Claims are heavily insulated from external factors like weather (12.83%) or localized crime/theft (20.52%).
+Instead, **Collisions account for a massive 49.71% of all payouts**, averaging an expensive **$34,622 per incident**.

+**Business Impact & Forward Outlook:**
+Leaving the current portfolio architecture unadjusted exposes the organization to severe margin compression, particularly because our assets are heavily consolidated (**58.74%**) within the Sedan and SUV segments.

+Transitioning the business from a *reactive* payout model to a *proactive* risk-mitigation model is highly achievable.
+By introducing telematics to actively suppress the ~50% collision rate and smoothing out the aggressive premium volatility seen in drivers over 60, the company can protect its bottom-line profit margins.
+Ultimately, stabilizing pricing structures in our core vehicle segments will lower the current **21.43% claim rate**, optimize premium retention, and safeguard market competitiveness without alienating low-risk consumers.